 Now, we’re proud to announce a new effort aimed at boosting the skills of Federation professionals working directly with people in their 20s and 30s.

-Thanks to an investment from the Jim Joseph Foundation, The Jewish Federations of North America has created the Next Gen Jewish Federation Fellowship, an 18-month comprehensive program offering participants the tools and training they need to lead their critically important work.
-Joining forces for the first time, the North Carolina-based Center for Creative Leadership and the Jerusalem-based M2: The Institute for Experiential Jewish Education are helping build a course that grows Federation professionals’ leadership skills and connects them more deeply to Judaism, while positioning them as innovators and leaders in the Jewish Next Gen space.
+Thanks to an investment from the Jim Joseph Foundation, The Jewish Federations of North America has created the Next Gen Jewish Federation Fellowship, a 20-month comprehensive program offering participants the tools and training they need to lead their critically important work.
+Joining forces for the first time, the Center for Creative Leadership and M2: The Institute for Experiential Jewish Education are helping build a course that grows Federation professionals’ leadership skills and connects them more deeply to Judaism, while positioning them as innovators and leaders in the Jewish Next Gen space.

-To learn more about the fellowship, please contact Rabbi David Kessel, Associate Vice President for Young Leadership & Next Gen Engagement.
+To learn more about the Fellowship, read the Program Overview and contact Rabbi David Kessel, Associate Vice President for Young Leadership & Next Gen Engagement.